 A recent study of presolar grains in carbonaceous chondrites focused on several dozen (relatively) large SiC (moissanite) grains extracted from the Murchison CM2 meteorite.
 A "large" grain is 10 microns (0.01 mm) in diameter: an exceptional example might reach 30-60 microns.
 This brings to mind those 1970s studies of grains in the Allende meteorite, which apparently were not replicated.
 The new study (Heck et al., 2020) builds on decades of astrophysical research and modeling of interstellar dust.
 The lifetime of interstellar dust is thought to generally be <300 Ma, following its genesis by condensation upon cooling in the outermost atmosphere of a parent star.
 Cosmic ray exposure age dating using neon isotopes suggests that most of the SiC grains were formed 0-300 Ma before the formation of the solar system, consistent with the models for dust survival.
 However, some of the larger grains might be as much as 3100 Ma older than the accretion of the Murchison meteorite, dating their formation around the parent star to as long ago as 7600 Ma.
 This would be, by far, the oldest material recognized in our global museum collections.

 York (1993) wrote a popular account of some of these oldest rocks and the means by which their ages are estimated.
 More recently, an encyclopaedic review comes from Van Kranendonk et al. (2007), and more concise summaries are provided by Sankaran (2000) and Kamber et al. (2001).
 The oldest rocks, 4000 Ma and older, are now termed Hadean, an allusion to a distant, stark and uncomfortably hot world!
 An earlier term for the period without any surviving rocks, after the Earth formed, is the Priscoan.
-The table picks out 20-plus dates in our universe, mostly on Earth, that range from the Big Bang to the most distant origin of our own species.
-We have thus far persisted, at best, for a mere 0.015% of Earth's history.
+Table 1 picks out 31 dates in our universe, mostly on Earth, that range from the Big Bang to the most distant origin of our own species.
+Our species has thus far persisted, at best, for a mere 0.015% of Earth's history.
 To use a well-known metaphor, a 24-hour clock, to represent the time elapsed since our planet formed, then if the story of Earth started at midnight, and stretches through the entire day, Homo sapiens, so-called, appeared in the last 15 seconds of the last minute of that day!